-Refresh Now Redisplays the TreeView and ListView with the current structure and contents of the workspace.
-Used if Auto changes in the active workspace.
+Refresh Now Redisplays the TreeView and ListView with the current changes in the active workspace.

 Refresh is not enabled.

 Auto Refresh Specifies whether or not the Explorer immediately reflects

 If Auto Refresh is checked the Explorer is updated every time APL returns to desk-calculator mode.
 This means that it is always in step with the active workspace.
 If you have a large number of objects displayed in the Explorer, the update may take a few seconds and you may wish to prevent this by un-checking this menu item.
 If you do so, the Explorer must be explicitly updated by selecting the Refresh Now action.